Academic Integrity

 Progress Update:

-• Professional development training session template developed in partnership with Faculty, CTL and Provost Office.
+- Professional development training session template developed in partnership with Faculties, CTL and Provost Office, and is available on request.

 Progress Update:

-• Content was reviewed and added to TA training for the 21/22 academic year and updated for the 22/23.
+- Content reviewed and added to TA training for the 21/22 academic year and updated for the 22/23 academic year.

 Progress Update:

-• The AIM program has been integrated into the revised disciplinary for academic misconduct process as a referral point for students working under an integrity plan as part of an integrated educational response to incidents of misconduct as per the Deans’ discretion.
+- AIM program integrated into the revised academic misconduct disciplinary process as a referral point for students working under an integrity plan as part of an integrated educational response to incidents of misconduct at the Deans’ discretion.

-• Actively engage with students (graduate and undergraduate) around issues related to academic integrity more generally to inform education campaigns, processes, and approaches.
-Some ideas could include:
+Actively engage with students (graduate and undergraduate) around issues related to academic integrity more generally to inform education campaigns, processes, and approaches.

 Progress Update: